KapJI/homeassistant-stubs/README.md

 - `update_stubs.py` script extracts list of strictly typed modules from Home Assistant `setup.cfg`.
 - Then it runs `stubgen` which is shipped with `mypy` to generate typing stubs.
+- New versions are generated and published automatically every 12 hours.